Nutrition, Exercise Prevent Neurodegenerative Disease

-As we age, cognitive decline is common, there is much that we can do to boost our brainpower, while promoting overall health.
+As we age, cognitive decline is common, there is much that we can do to boost brainpower, while promoting overall health.

 Neuroplasticity means the brain can grow, rewire, adapt and strengthen when properly stimulated.
 Recent studies suggest physical and mental exercise, a healthy diet and other common lifestyle changes can improve brain function, delay dementia symptoms and even lower the risk for Alzheimer’s disease.